 One of the best things about living in San Antonio is living near the Texas Hill Country Drive for an hour or so and you're in completely different surroundings.
-Rolling hills, quaint German buildings (along with delicious German food and beer), and great places to eat, drink, and hike…who doesn't like the sound of that.
+Rolling hills, quaint German buildings (along with delicious German food and beer), and great places to eat, drink, and hike…who doesn't like the sound of that?
 With all the surrounding wineries, you might think that Fredericksburg, Texas is sort of an adulty place…and you wouldn't be wrong about that.
-Fredericksburg is definitely my top choice for a close-by couple's get-a-way or a girlfriends trip but there's also a ton of things in the area that appeal to younger visitors.
-I've put together this guide to visiting Frederiscksburg, Texas with kids that tells you everything you need to know about all the cool places.
+Fredericksburg is definitely my top choice for a close-by couple's get-a-way but there's also a ton of kids activities in Fredericksburg Texas.
+I've put together this guide to visiting Frederiscksburg Texas with kids that tells you everything you need to know about all the cool places.
+If you're looking for family friendly in Fredericksburg, you've come to the right place.

 And don't get me wrong…just because I love living near the Texas Hill Country doesn't mean I don't appreciate all the goodness here in San Antonio.
 After all, tacos.